louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### Prevention of herpes zoster: recommendations of the advisory committee on immunization practices (ACIP) [^a4662a76].
 MMWR: Recommendations and Reports (2008).
 Medium credibility.

-Advisory Committee on Immunization Practices (ACIP)—Evaluation prompts for rash and postherpetic neuralgia present a question-based approach addressing rash morphology, distribution, duration, and persistent pain.
-The page includes prompts such as “What does the rash look like?”, “Does it cross the midline of the body?”, “How long did the rash last?” and “Are you still having pain?”, notes lesion appearance as “Grouped blisters on red base”, and references “postherpetic neuralgia (PHN).”
+Advisory Committee on Immunization Practices (ACIP) — Evaluation prompts for rash and postherpetic neuralgia present a question-based approach addressing rash morphology, distribution, duration, and persistent pain.
+The page includes prompts such as "What does the rash look like?", "Does it cross the midline of the body?", "How long did the rash last?" and "Are you still having pain?", notes lesion appearance as "Grouped blisters on red base", and references "postherpetic neuralgia (PHN)."

 ---